-Guidelines on Assessing Class Participation
+Guidelines on Assessing Class Participation and Contribution

-Student participation in class is a form of active learning that develops skills in critical thinking, oral and written communication, listening, appreciation of cultural differences, teamwork and time management.
-Assessing class participation facilitates student attainment of such skills.
+Student participation and contribution in class is a form of active learning that develops skills in critical thinking, oral and written communication, listening, emerging technologies such as GenAl, teamwork, time management and an appreciation of cultural differences,.
+Assessing class participation and contribution facilitates student attainment of such skills.